sadmann7/shadcn-table/README.md

 ## Documentation

-See the [documentation](https://diceui.com/docs/data-table) for more information.
+See the [documentation](https://diceui.com/docs/data-table) to get started.

 ## Tech Stack